Ashley Brewer

-Ashley Brewer (born December 13, 1991) is a sports anchor/reporter for ESPN.
+Ashley Brewer (born December 13, 1991) is best known for being a sports anchor/reporter for ESPN, a sports channel in the United States.
 She was hired to be one of the hosts of The Replay on Quibi and a part of the rotation of SportsCenter.
 In 2021, she became a co-host on SportsNation on ESPN+.

 Early life and education

 Brewer was born and raised in Phoenix, Arizona.
 She went to Chaparral High School in Phoenix, where she was a 12-time prep All-American as a swimmer and the 2009 Arizona 4A state champion in the 100m backstroke.
 She helped Chaparral to a pair of state titles and was named her school's 2010 Female Athlete of the Year.

 Brewer spent her first two years swimming for the University of Texas before transferring to the University of Southern California, where she graduated in 2014.
 During her time in Texas, she competed in the 2012 US Olympics trials for the 100m backstroke.
 She finished tied at 83rd.